-“I don’t want to laugh too much because I don’t want my tube to come out,” I tell Melissa, fearful that I’ll giggle hard enough to pass the tube along with a watery rinse of poo.
+“I don’t want to laugh too much because I don’t want my tube to come out,” I tell Melissa, fearful that I’ll giggle hard enough to pass the tube along with a watery rinse.
 “Don’t worry.
 That won’t happen,” she kindly assures me.
 “Your sphincter muscles would contract to keep the tube inside.”

 “How are you feeling?” she asks.
 “Good,” I say between deep breaths.
 “I’m just sort of afraid I’m going to poop all over this table.”
 She smiles.
 “You won’t, I promise.
 Everyone feels that way.
 When the pressure gets to be too much, we’ll release.”